lbke/ssr-theory/readme.md

 ## Abstract

 We consider any reduction of the volume of computation needed to operate a website or web application an obligation to achieve a fast, feature-rich and energy-efficient Internet.
 Pre-rendering content server-side is one possible approach to achieve those contradictory goals.
-Yet, the very conc
+Yet, the very concept of "prerendering" is still vague, and not seldom studied in the academic literature, leading to suboptimal implementations in existing frameworks.

 This paper contributions are threefold.
 First, we propose formal definitions for various web content rendering approaches that powers the "Jamstack": prerendering, server-side rendering, static rendering...
 Many definitions exist in the industry but none is canonical and some are even contradictory.
 Beyond wording details and framework specificities, we strive to unify those concepts within a common, broader understanding.